FreddeITsupport98/zypper-automatik-helper-/README.md

   - `LOCK_RETRY_INITIAL_DELAY_SECONDS` – base delay (in seconds) used for the first lock retry.
 Subsequent retries multiply this base (1×, 2×, 3×, …).
 Set to `0`
     to fail fast when the lock is held.
 Default: `1`.
+  - `LOCK_REMINDER_ENABLED` – when `true` (default), the notifier shows a small "Updates paused while zypper is running" notification on every check while zypper/YaST holds the system management lock.
+When `false`, lock situations are logged but no desktop popup is shown.
+  - `NO_UPDATES_REMINDER_REPEAT_ENABLED` – when `true` (default), identical
+    "No updates found" notifications may be re-shown on later checks while the system remains fully up to date.
+When `false`, the "No updates" message is shown once per state and then suppressed until new updates appear.
+  - `UPDATES_READY_REMINDER_REPEAT_ENABLED` – when `true` (default), identical
+    "Snapshot XXXX Ready" / "Updates ready" notifications may be re-shown on later checks while the same snapshot is still pending.
+When `false`, each "Updates ready" state only generates one popup until the snapshot changes.
   - `DOWNLOADER_DOWNLOAD_MODE` – controls how the background downloader behaves.
     This value is **case-sensitive** and must be exactly:
       - `full`        – (default) run `zypper dup --download-only` to prefetch all